A magnificent exploration of passion, featuring iconic gender fluidity

 Marlene Dietrich stars as “Mademoiselle Amy Jolly”, a cabaret singer who also ends up in Morocco to distance herself from her past.
 Dietrich is gloriously startling in this star making performance.
 In many ways, “Amy” is the incarnation of passion itself, and Dietrich portrays her as strong with a somewhat ethereal quality.
 Sternberg integrated silence into his sound films, and here he presents it largely though “Amy’s” slow maneuvering and speaking.
 It suited Dietrich, who was fluent in German and French, but less so in English at the time.
 “Amy’s” unnatural pauses (often mid sentence) were at the explicit direction of Sternberg, and they create a mysterious quality and a feeling of longing.
 Throughout the film, “Amy” repeatedly looks at herself in mirrors, as if trying to find herself.
 It is a fascinating character study.
 Other than primal moments such as her reaction when hearing the Foreign Legion’s drums while at a dinner, “Amy” is most animated when onstage performing.

 As we watch her confidently dress for her debut at the cabaret where Moroccan high society congregate, Dietrich immediately shows a fearless and inaccessible quality that both “Amy” and Dietrich herself seem to possess.
 When she enters and performs her first song in a tuxedo, this character becomes even more enigmatically captivating.
 And the way in which “Amy” eyes “Tom” before she sings, brilliantly begins the cat and mouse game that ensues between the two for the remainder of the film.
 This introduction to “Amy” was also a well planned introduction for Marlene Dietrich, whom US audiences didn’t yet know.
 While Cooper’s persona was still being refined by Paramount Studios, Dietrich’s was in the hands of Sternberg.
 Gary Cooper’s daughter said it best in an interview from a Turner Classic Movies promo, when she quoted her father as saying, “No player ever rises to predominance solely on talent.
 They are molded by forces other than themselves”.
 While his remark applies to every major movie star of the studio era, if there were to be one prime example, it could easily be Dietrich.
 She had the good fortune to be molded by a man whose art is filled with beauty and mystery - both of which he endowed upon her persona.
 Paramount was in on the game too.
 One cannot underestimate the Goliath nature of movie star Greta Garbo (who I wrote about in the “Camille” post).
 Every studio was looking for the “next Garbo”, and Paramount was hoping Dietrich would be it.
 As such, they held back the release of “The Blue Angel” (in which she played a harsh character), releasing “Morocco” first.
 It worked.
 While Dietrich was no Garbo (no one else could be), she was Marlene Dietrich - filled with her own brand of exotic mystery, sex, and glamour.
 She made such an impact with “Morocco” that she earned a Best Actress Academy Award nomination - her one and only.
-She became a top movie star, Hollywood icon, style icon, gay icon, and legend, known for her beauty, her husky voice (which she insured with Lloyd’s of London for $1 million), her unique singing style, her legs (which the studio insured), an aloof sophistication, and a smoldering sexuality.
+She became a top movie star, Hollywood icon, style icon, queer icon, and legend, known for her beauty, husky voice (which she insured with Lloyd’s of London for $1 million), her unique singing style, her legs (which the studio insured), an aloof sophistication, and a smoldering sexuality.
 She overflowed with that one important and undefinable characteristic - star quality.
-When she’s on-screen, you can’t look anywhere else.
-Dietrich’s allure was so immense she was voted #9 of the women on the AFIs list of the "50 Greatest American Screen Legends”.
+When she's on-screen, you can’t look anywhere else.
+Dietrich’s allure was so immense she was voted # 9 of the women on the AFIs list of the "50 Greatest American Screen Legends”.

-German born Marlene Dietrich originally set out to become a violinist.
-Seduced by the cabaret, nightlife and culture (and open sexuality) of 1920s Berlin, she began modeling, acting, singing and dancing in cabarets and theater.
-Dietrich made her way into German silent films beginning in 1923 with “The Little Napoleon”.
-She continued to appear in German silents, eventually landing lead roles beginning with “Cafe Electric” in 1927.
-In the 1928 film, "The Ship of Lost Men”, she donned mostly men’s clothes.
-Appearing in theater while making films, Sternberg saw her on-stage while looking for a female lead for “The Blue Angel” .
-Taken by her stage presence, he gave her a screen-test.
-She was an unlikely and unpopular candidate, but he saw something in her he thought he could mold, so he gave her the part.
-She played a sadistic femme fatale cabaret singer, a type new to the screen.
-It made her a star.
 In a way, Dietrich is responsible for “Morocco” becoming a film.
-After she finished “The Blue Angel”, she gave Sternberg a going away package for his voyage to America which included a copy of the book, “Amy Jolly” by Benno Vigny.
-Little did they know that from it he would envision a film and summon Dietrich to Hollywood as its star.
+After finishing “The Blue Angel”, she gave Sternberg a going away package for his voyage to America which included a copy of the book, “Amy Jolly” by Benno Vigny.
+Little did she know that from it he would envision a film and summon her to Hollywood as its star.
 The two had one of the most enigmatic and creative partnerships in Hollywood, as he created films specifically designed to showcase the Dietrich persona they both created, officially beginning with “Morocco”.
 Dietrich was openly bisexual, and she happily let it influence her image.
 On-screen she would cross-dress as well as look like a glamorous leading lady.
 Her ambiguous persona has been called sexual without gender, as she was both masculine and feminine.
 Sternberg took control over many aspects of her life, including negotiating contracts and having her lose weight.
 As she’s said publicly many times, he taught her everything.
 She learned how to stand for the camera, apply makeup, learned lighting, editing, and all she would need to know to maintain and protect the Dietrich image.
 It could be argued that her work in the Sternberg films were the zenith of her film career.
 In some ways, Dietrich was a casualty of the enforcement of the Motion Picture Production Code in 1934.
 With it, her femme fatale role of questioning femininity would no longer fly.
 Along with Garbo, Katharine Hepburn, and Joan Crawford, by the late 1930s Dietrich was labelled box-office poison.
 Her comeback came with the 1939 classic western, “Destry Rides Again”.
 With the rise of WWII, she actively opposed Adolph Hitler, fascism, and racism, and turned down repeated invitations by the Nazis to return to Germany.

 Dietrich became a US citizen in 1939, stood with the US in the war, was among the first entertainers to sell war bonds and to entertain the US frontline troops, and was awarded the US Medal of Freedom for her war efforts.
 The German press labelled her a traitor - a label that hurt her personally to some degree for the rest of her life.
 She was never anti-German, just anti-Nazi.
 After 1933 her films were banned in Germany.
-In 1945 she returned to Berlin to visit her family, and after learning that her sister spent the war entertaining Nazi officers, she never spoke to her again.
+In 1945 she returned to Berlin to visit her family, and after learning that her sister spent the war entertaining Nazi officers, never spoke to her again.
 Though Dietrich found a maturity and versatility in her post-Sternberg career, she never regained the heights they reached together.
 She did appear in later classics, giving some marvelously memorable performances, including "Touch of Evil", "Around the World in 80 Days", "Rancho Notorious”, "A Foreign Affair", "Witness for the Prosecution", "Stage Fright", and "Judgment at Nuremberg”.
 As she aged and could no longer sustain her screen image, she turned her focus back to cabaret, giving concerts around the world, including a stint in Las Vegas where she wore a famous “nude” dress designed by Jean Louis (who I wrote about in the “Pillow Talk" post).
 She also stopped in West Germany for a 1960 concert tour, and though it was attended by huge crowds, it was also met with bomb threats and protesters telling her to go home.
 She decided never to return.
 In 1975, after falling from the stage and breaking a bone, she moved to Paris where she lived out the rest of her life, mostly in isolation.
 She made one final film appearance in “Just a Gigolo" in 1978, and lent her voice to a 1984 documentary about her, “Marlene”.
 In 1924, she married assistant director Rudolf Sieber, and the two remained married in a mutually open marriage until his death in 1974.
 They had one daughter.
 Very sexually active, she publicly had many lovers, male and female.
 Among them were George Bernard Shaw, John F. Kennedy, Frank Sinatra, Jean Gabin, Mercedes de Acosta, and Frederique 'Frede' Baule.
 Dietrich was part of the underground “Sewing Circle”, a group of Hollywood bisexual, lesbian, and questioning women who would meet for gatherings (sometimes at the house of actress Dolores Del Rio while she was married to Cedric Gibbons).
 With her confident display of pansexuality, Dietrich was ahead of her time.
 Marlene Dietrich died in 1992 at the age of 90.

 Adolphe Menjou is perfect as “Monsieur La Bessiere”, the straitlaced gentleman who falls in love with “Amy”.
 Unmeasurably wealthy, “La Bessiere” can offer “Amy” all that money can buy, and is someone who would do anything for her.
 Yet unlike “Tom” and “Amy”, he never seems part of their dreamworld.
 His character moves more in reality, making for a very interesting contrast and raising the stakes for “Amy”.
 With his perfectly waxed trademark mustache and impeccable suits, Menjou epitomizes the suave upper class gentleman.